FrancisArgnR/FreeIPA/README.md

 Kerberos is an authentication protocol created by MIT that uses symmetric key cryptography to validate users with network services (thus avoiding having to send passwords over the network).
 Kerberos requires a trusted third party (Key Distribution Center, or KDC) consisting of an Authentication Server (AS) and a Ticket Granting Server (TGS) to authenticate users.

 Kerberos is a cornerstone of a FreeIPA server as it provides authentication services for the entire FreeIPA environment.
 Just as a Kerberos KDC server reads all user identity information from the Directory Server, FreeIPA implements its own ipa-kdb KDC which reads and writes all required information to the LDAP tree.

-Within Kerberos terminology, it is important to note the term __realm__, which refers to a network used by Kerberos, composed of one or more KDCs and a potentially large number of clients.

 ### NTP server